Bicycle Accidents

 biking accidents road hazards road defectsAnother cause of bicycle accidents is abrupt changes in the road’s surface such as potholes.
 These road defects can be extremely dangerous for cyclists, causing them to fall off or lose control and veer into the path of a car.

-Examples of Road Defects
+Examples of Dangerous Road Conditions

 • Improper placement of utility poles or trees too near the roadway